VirologyCharite/vsplit/README.md

 ### Passing chunk information to your script

 To help with the issue of getting chunk information to your program, `vsplit` gives you three options.
-In all cases, `vsplit` simply print commands for you.
+In all cases, `vsplit` simply prints commands for you.
 You can store the commands in a file and run them as a shell script, or pipe them into a shell process or into [GNU parallel](https://www.gnu.org/software/parallel/) to run the commands